sungsoo/sungsoo.github.io/_posts/2019-06-12-transfer-learning.md

 embedding is learned for images and for words and words serve as labels.
-Wouldn’t it be great if we had a vector space embedding of multiple labels that reflects semantic relationships between word-labels so that word-labels “dog”, “cat”, and “mammal” are closer to each other than to “table” whereas “table” is closer to “chair” than to “cat”?
+Wouldn’t it be great if we had a vector space embedding of multiple labels that reflects semantic relationships between word-labels so that word-labels "dog", "cat", and "mammal" are closer to each other than to "table" whereas "table" is closer to "chair" than to "cat"?
 We would have been able to map a new image to this space and then take the label of the nearest neighbor even if it is not in the set of training images.
 Luckily, it is possible to learn such word embeddings in an unsupervised